eyeplum/EPImageMetaDataParser/README.md

 TODO
 ====
 + Continue to fetch data if EXIF marker is found in image data even after the fetch limit is reached.
+See: [EXIF marker](http://www.media.mit.edu/pia/Research/deepview/exif.html)